-I went to Advanced Integrated Cyber-Physical Systems (AICPS) Lab at University of California, Irvine as a visiting research student in 2014 working on Parallelization of the H.264 on GPU Architecture.
+I visited Advanced Integrated Cyber-Physical Systems (AICPS) Lab at University of California, Irvine as a student researcher in 2014 working on Parallelization of the H.264 on GPU Architecture.

 I am broadly interested in the general area of Artificial Intelligence, with emphasis on Natural Language Processing, Information Extraction, Machine Learning.
 I derive great delight from solving challenging problems in these areas!
-Now, I'm working on weakly supervised semantics and event temporal relations extraction.
+Now, I'm working on Weakly Supervised Learning, event relations extraction, and event common-sense knowledge acquisition.

 Herbert A. Simon

-- Chao Fan, Ali Mostafavi, Wenlin Yao, Ruihong Huang, “A Graph-based Approach for Detecting Critical Infrastructure Disruptions on Social Media in Disasters”, To appear in Proceedings of IEEE 52nd Hawaii International Conference on System Sciences (HICSS-52), 2018.
-ScholarSpace.
+- Chao Fan, Ali Mostafavi, Wenlin Yao, Ruihong Huang, “A Graph-based Approach for Detecting Critical Infrastructure Disruptions on Social Media in Disasters”, In Proceedings of IEEE 52nd Hawaii International Conference on System Sciences (HICSS-52), 2018. [pdf]

 - Wenlin Yao, Saipravallika Nettyam and Ruihong Huang, “A Weakly Supervised Approach to Train Temporal Relation Classifiers and Acquire Regular Event Pairs Simultaneously”, In Proceedings of the International Conference on Recent Advances in Natural Language Processing (RANLP), 2017.
 (Regular Paper, Acceptance Rate: 14%) [pdf] [regular_event_pairs]